Repentance and Coming to Christ

-Some sinners think that they cannot come to Christ unless they first repent, and that repentance prepares for the forgiveness of their sins.
-It is true that repentance does come before the forgiveness of sins.
+Some sinners think that they cannot come to Christ unless they experience repentance, and that repentance prepares for the forgiveness of their sins.
+It is true that repentance is necessary for salvation and it does come before the forgiveness of sins.
 But should the sinner wait till he has repented before he can come to Jesus?

-Therefore, every sinner must go to the Lord as he is even though if he doesn’t feel sorrow over sin.
-A sinner realizes that he is one when he compares his life to God’s moral law (Exodus 20:3-17).
-And when he understands he has broken the law, he must go right away to Christ for help (Ezekiel 36:26).
+Therefore, every sinner must go to Christ as he is even though if he doesn’t feel sorrow over sin and is weak.
+A sinner realizes that he is wicked when he compares his life to God’s moral law (Exodus 20:2-17).
+And when he understands he has broken the law, he must go right away to Christ for help, cleansing and receive power to overcome (Ezekiel 36:26).

 In His service,